hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-GeoServices.package/SMALocationUnnameableError.class/README.md

+SMALocationUnnameableError indicates that a reverse geocoded location has no associated country.

-This error occurs, when reverse geocoding for locations in international waters, antarctica or the Bir Tawil Triangle in Africa, so places that do not have an associated country.
+This might occur for locations in international waters, eg. Antarctica or the Bir Tawil Triangle in Africa.